 Hotels are trying to implement social distancing guidelines as much as it is possible.
 For that, they’ve introduced digital menus, grab-and-go, and pre-plated meal options.
 Many have introduced designated times and spots for each facility to space out the number of people in any one area.

-Restaurants have set a limit on its capacity to ensure the 2 metres distance between people.
+Restaurants have set a limit on its capacity to ensure the 2 meters distance between people.
+Bigger hotels may want to create individual cubicles in their dining and lounge areas, like those in The Rise Makati’s workshop area, to further social distancing and safety.
 Digital screens have also been installed at different locations that display the necessary information and guidelines.

 Different Accommodation Types